Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/clickhouse.md

 #### Configure Network Access

-Make sure your ClickHouse database can be accessed by Hero Pixel.
-If your database is within a VPC, you may need to allow access from the Hero Pixel IPs.
+Make sure your ClickHouse database can be accessed by HeroPixel If your database is within a VPC, you may need to allow access from the HHeroPixelPs.

 #### **Permissions**